Our Pipeline:

 About Menopause

-Menopause is defined as the final menstrual period and is typically confirmed after a woman has missed her period for 12 consecutive months.
+Menopause is marked by the end of monthly menstruation and is typically confirmed after a woman has missed her period for 12 consecutive months.
 An estimated 45 million women in the U.S. are approaching or in menopause, which results in a decrease in estrogen and other hormones.1 Hot flashes, vaginal dryness and loss of bone density are frequently associated with menopause.
 An estimated 75% of menopausal women experience hot flashes.2 Night sweats (hot flashes that occur during sleep) often cause sleep disturbance, and vaginal atrophy (the drying and thinning of vaginal tissues) can cause a feeling of vaginal tightness during sex along with pain, burning, or soreness.3 Hence, management of menopausal symptoms can impact quality of life, productivity and health.
 The Menopause Society believes that hormone therapy is the most effective treatment for VMS and the genitourinary syndrome of menopause and observes that a non-oral route may offer advantages over oral routes of administration.4

 Our Investigational Candidate, DARE-HRT1